BVLC/caffe/docker/README.md

-# Caffe standalone Dockerfiles.
+# Building Caffe using standalone Dockerfile

 The `standalone` subfolder contains docker files for generating both CPU and GPU executable images for Caffe.
 The images can be built using make, or by running:

 ```
-docker build -t caffe:cpu standalone/cpu
+docker build -t caffe:cpu standalone/cpu-ubuntu
 ```
 for example.
-(Here `gpu` can be substituted for `cpu`, but to keep the readme simple, only the `cpu` case will be discussed in detail).
+(Here `ubuntu` can be substituted for `centos`, `gpu` can be substituted for `cpu`, but to keep the readme simple, only the `cpu` case will be discussed in detail).

 Note that the GPU standalone requires a CUDA 7.5 capable driver to be installed on the system and [nvidia-docker] for running the Docker containers.
 Here it is generally sufficient to use `nvidia-docker` instead of `docker` in any of the commands mentioned.